AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 How long until alfred_ adapts to my patterns?

-You'll notice initial adaptation within the first week — urgency scoring improves as alfred_ sees which emails you actually respond to.
+You'll notice initial adaptation within the first week, urgency scoring improves as alfred_ sees which emails you actually respond to.
 Deeper voice matching in drafts typically takes 2-4 weeks of use.
-Research on AI preference learning shows most systems converge within 2-3 interaction cycles per pattern.
+Research on AI preference learning shows systems that learn from continuous feedback adapt quickly once they have enough signal for a given pattern.

 What happens if I change jobs or roles?